An Exploration of Degeneracy in Abelian Varieties of Fermat Type: Acknowledgements

 \section{Acknowledgements}

+The author would like to thank the anonymous reviewers for their helpful comments on an earlier draft of this article.
+The author also thanks Drew Sutherland and Davide Lombardo for their helpful conversations while working on Sections \ref{sec:Example9} and \ref{sec:Example15}, and Maria Fox for her feedback on an earlier draft of the Introduction.

+The author was partially supported by NSF grant DMS-2201085 and by a PSC-CUNY Award, jointly funded by The Professional Staff Congress and The City University of New York.
 This project began while the author was a visiting research scientist at the Max-Planck-Institut f\"ur Mathematik.
 She is grateful for the supportive research environment they provided.
-The author would like to thank Drew Sutherland and Davide Lombardo for their helpful conversations while working on Sections \ref{sec:Example9} and \ref{sec:Example15}, and Maria Fox for her feedback on an earlier draft of the Introduction.

-The author was partially supported by NSF grant DMS-2201085 and by a PSC-CUNY Award, jointly funded by The Professional Staff Congress and The City University of New York.